Roaming in a 5G Network

 Roaming is a very critical feature of Telcos that allows the Subscribers to use their Mobile Services outside of the Home Networks.
 Home Network refers to the Service Provider's Coverage Area.
 Services can be making or receiving Calls, Mobile Data usage, Supplementary Services like Call Forwarding, etc.

-Roaming provides additional revenue streams for Operators as they can connect Outside Visitors to their Network for usage as well as allows their Home Subscribers to use the Visitor Network.
+Roaming provides additional revenue streams for Operators as they can connect Outside Visitors to their Network for usage as well as allow their Home Subscribers to use the Visitor Network.

 Roaming concept is quite old and already 2G/3G/4G subscribers are enjoying this feature worldwide.